DiegoEliasCosta/badJMHpractices-study/README.md

-# Project Study from JMH Performance Bad Practices
+# Studying Bad Practices in JMH Benchmarks - Online Appendix

 To be described...